 - Men and masculinities in science fiction and fantasy

-- Masculinities in film
+- Masculinities in film and other screen texts

 - Queer theory and performative theories of gender